aniketbumbc/code-challenge/README.md

 - Routing or
 - Styling

-Using React, TypeScript, and Jest with React Testing Library is reauired though.
+Using React, TypeScript, and Jest with React Testing Library is required though.

 ## Before the Session Starts